RedAngel121/NytePack/README.md

 - Sophisticated Storage
 - Toms Storage
 - Tool Belt
+- +150 more!

+TEAM NOTES:

 We need to dive into Vein Mining and by extension...
 Farming
 - Determine how Vein Mining is actually going to affect the player hunger and tool durability

 Right now we have EXTREMELY large veins sparsely placed in the world, no other ore gen exists (other than Create's world gen stuff)

-"Ore factories" will have different ways of processing ore per type:
+"Ore Factories" will have different ways of processing ore per type:
 - Initial layout will be one raw chunk of ore in a furnace makes a nugget
 - More complex ore processing will yield better results
 - Mekanism (not included) is a good example of this

-We need to talk about Currency and Proper Chunk Claiming and how to pay for it through Lightmans Currency (pending big update for 1.18).
+We need to talk about Currency and Proper Chunk Claiming and how to pay for it through Lightmans Currency (pending big backport update for 1.18.2).
-- How does this factor into Starting Cash/Mob drops/Chest Loot/UBI+Taxes and other options?
+- How does this factor into Starting Cash, Mob Cash Drops, Chest Loot, Login Bonus Income, Taxes, and other options?
-- What options do we have for purchasing chunk loading time? cant find anything on this yet...
+- What options do we have for purchasing chunk loading times? cant find anything on this yet...

 Balance is Key!